 What Does a UTM Code Look Like?

-campaign=social media – This identifies your campaign and organizes your analytics by placing different content in separate areas.
+CAMPAIGN: Identifies your campaign and organizes your analytics by placing different content in separate areas

-source=twitterspan> – Finally, identify the specific source where the link is featured; Twitter, Facebook, a sent email, etc.
+SOURCE: Identifies the specific source where the link is featured; Twitter, Facebook, a third-party email newsletter, etc.

 What Types of UTM Parameters Can You Create?

-You can set more parameters than the three in the diagram, yet those are great to get you started accurately tracking results.
-Just make sure you have the content set with an original URL on your site BEFORE you go about making a UTM code.
-Otherwise you don’t have anything to build off of and track.
+There are five UTM parameters, the first three of which are demonstrated in the infographic above.
+You can set all five if you wish — just make sure you have the content set with an original URL on your site BEFORE you go about making a UTM code.
+Otherwise, you don’t have anything to build off of and track.